|

 Museum der Universität Basel (Museum of Pharmacology and

-The dandelion essence is now finished and can be used.
+History of the University of Basel, Switzerland) | Application of the Dandelion Essence: The dandelion essence is now finished and can be used.
 If you

 have a plant preparation and not yet added further amounts, then